 The Federal Criminal Process

 Federal cases move quickly, often leaving defendants feeling like they have no control over the situation.
-Our firm prepares clients for every stage of the process, ensuring they know what to expect.
+Our firm prepares clients for every stage of the federal criminal justice system, ensuring they know what to expect.

 Investigation Stage

 Federal agencies conduct lengthy investigations before bringing charges.
 Wiretaps, surveillance, and informants may be used to gather evidence.
+In many cases, individuals first learn they are under federal investigation when they receive a target letter from a United States Attorney’s office or when federal agents attempt to question them.
 Early intervention from a defense attorney can sometimes prevent an indictment altogether.

 Grand Jury Proceedings

-Unlike state cases, federal prosecutors present evidence to a grand jury, which decides whether to issue an indictment.
+Unlike state cases, United States Attorneys present evidence to a grand jury, which decides whether to issue an indictment.
 Defendants rarely have the opportunity to defend themselves at this stage, making proactive legal representation critical.
+If you have received a grand jury subpoena, our attorneys will advise you on your rights and work to limit your exposure before any grand jury appearance.

 Indictment